Knowledge HubHomeowner Tips

 Cost to install deck railing: labour vs materials

-When you see “$50–200 per linear foot installed,” that number includes both the railing materials and the installation labour.
-Here’s roughly how it breaks down:
+When you see "$50 to $200 per linear foot installed," that number includes both the railing materials and the installation labour.
+Here's roughly how it breaks down:

 Labour cost for glass systems is higher because the panels are heavy, post alignment has to be precise, and the installer needs to handle tempered glass carefully.
-Picket systems are the most forgiving to install and the fastest — a competent installer can do a standard residential deck in a day or two.
+For the full breakdown of what's involved: Aluminum Deck Railing Installation.
+Picket systems are the most forgiving to install and the fastest.
+A competent installer can do a standard residential deck in a day or two.

 DIY installation can save the labour portion, but we recommend it only for picket systems.
-Glass railing — especially frameless — requires precision that most homeowners don’t have the tools or experience for.
-A misaligned post on a frameless system means the glass panel doesn’t fit, and that’s an expensive problem to fix on site.
+Even for picket, DIY is only a good idea if you're confident anchoring posts into structural deck framing to meet building code requirements.
+Posts fastened to deck boards only won't pass inspection.
+Glass railing, especially frameless, requires precision that most homeowners don't have the tools or experience for.
+A misaligned post on a frameless system means the glass panel doesn't fit, and that's an expensive problem to fix on site.

 Aluminum railing cost vs wood vs vinyl over 20 years